itzmeanjan/ml-kem/README.md

 > [!CAUTION]
-> This Kyber implementation is conformant with Kyber specification https://pq-crystals.org/kyber/data/kyber-specification-round3-20210804.pdf and I also *try* to make it constant-time but be informed that it is not yet audited. *If you consider using it in production, be careful !*
+> This Kyber implementation is conformant with Kyber specification https://pq-crystals.org/kyber/data/kyber-specification-round3-20210804.pdf and I also *try* to make it timing leakage free, using **dudect** (see https://github.com/oreparaz/dudect) but be informed that it is not yet audited. *If you consider using it in production, be careful !*

 # kyber
 CRYSTALS-Kyber: Post-Quantum Public-key Encryption &amp; Key-establishment Algorithm